tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/streamingendpoint.md

 The `StreamingEndpoint` entity represents a streaming service that can deliver content directly to a client player application, or to a Content Delivery Network (CDN) for further distribution.
 Starting with version 2.9, Microsoft Azure Media Services provides the Azure CDN integration (for more information, see the `CdnEnabled` property documented below).
 The outbound stream from a StreamingEndpoint service can be a live stream, or a video on demand Asset in your Media Services account.

 Each Azure Media Services (AMS) account includes a default StreamingEndpoint; additional StreamingEndpoints can be created under the account.
 Starting with Media Services 2.15 (released on January 10th 2017) there are two StreamingEndpoint versions: **1.0** and **2.0**.
 Also, there are three types of StreamingEndpoints: **Classic**, **Standard** or **Premium**.

-Media Services accounts created before AMS REST 2.15 update by default include **Classic** streaming endpoints, version 1.0.
-You can upgrade to version 2.0, you cannot downgrade to 1.0.
-AMS accounts created after the 2.15 update by default include **Standard** streaming endpoints, version 2.0.
+Media Services accounts created before AMS REST 2.15 update, by default include **Classic** streaming endpoints, version **1.0**.
+You can upgrade to version **2.0**, you cannot downgrade to **1.0**.
+AMS accounts created after the 2.15 update, by default include **Standard** streaming endpoints, version **2.0**.
 Version **2.0** streaming endpoints have billing and feature changes.
 For more detailed information, see the `StreamingEndpointVersion` property documented below.

 The automatically provisioned StreamingEndpoint has the name "Default" and it cannot be deleted.
 The state of the StreamingEndpoint is **Stopped**.
+To start streaming, you need to start the streaming endpoint.

-If you created the account via Azure Management Portal and Azure CDN is available in the region, then it will also has CDN integration by default("CdnEnabled":true, "CdnProvider":StandardVerizon and "CdnProfile":AzureMediaStreamingPlatformCdnProfile).
+If you created the account via Azure Management Portal and Azure CDN is available in the region, the account will have the CDN integration by default ("CdnEnabled":true, "CdnProvider":StandardVerizon and "CdnProfile":AzureMediaStreamingPlatformCdnProfile).

 ##  <a name="StreamingEndpointTypes"></a> Classic, Standard, Premium streaming endpoints overview